swiftlang/swift/docs/Generics.rst

 * Object-oriented languages tend to use "top" types (id in Objective-C, java.lang.Object in pre-generics Java, etc.) for their containers and algorithms, which gives up static type safety.
-Pre- generics Java forced the user to introduce run-time-checked type casts when interacting with containers (which is overly verbose), while Objective-C relies on id's unsound implicit conversion behavior to eliminate the need for casts.
+Pre-generics Java forced the user to introduce run-time-checked type casts when interacting with containers (which is overly verbose), while Objective-C relies on id's unsound implicit conversion behavior to eliminate the need for casts.